Digital Currency Group

 Rise is an innovative payroll and compliance provider.
 It is a Web3-enabled platform that helps businesses onboard, manage, and pay local and international contractors while ensuring full compliance and alleviating burdensome tax processes.
 Rise provides an all-in-one compliance and payment platform for companies with global workforces, streamlining onboarding, payments, and compliance tasks.
 It allows businesses to hire, onboard, and pay international contractors compliantly.

 NALA Incorporation Company Limited is a FinTech firm based in Dar es Salaam, Tanzania, founded in 2017.
-The company develops a mobile payments application that facilitates various financial transactions, including peer-to-peer payments, bill payments, and airtime top-ups, all without the need for an internet connection.
-NALA's platform is designed to enhance financial inclusion by offering services that include money transfers, budgeting tools, and transaction tracking.
-The application also features advanced security measures such as bank-grade encryption and multi-factor authentication, ensuring safe and reliable transactions, particularly in areas with limited internet access.
-Through its services, NALA aims to support mobile money transfers for Africans worldwide, promoting seamless international payments and digital financial services.
+The company develops a mobile payments application that facilitates various financial transactions, including bill payments, peer-to-peer transfers, and airtime top-ups, all without requiring an internet connection.
+NALA's platform is designed to enhance financial inclusion by providing services that cater to users in regions with limited internet access.
+The application incorporates bank-grade security encryption and multi-factor authentication to ensure the safety of transactions.
+Additionally, NALA offers budgeting tools and transaction history tracking, enabling users to manage their finances effectively.
+Through its services, NALA aims to simplify mobile money transfers for Africans worldwide and support international payments.

 Ripio, formerly known as Bitpagos, is a financial payments company based in Latin America that focuses on providing electronic payment solutions for businesses.
 Leveraging blockchain technology, Ripio aims to create a more accessible financial system in emerging markets.
 The company facilitates international transactions for merchants using credit cards or bitcoins at lower costs and allows consumers to purchase bitcoins instantly with cash.
 Operating in countries such as Argentina, Brazil, Chile, and Ecuador, Ripio's platform accepts various payment methods, including bitcoin and credit cards, and offers services such as local currency payouts for merchants, a digital wallet, and financing options for installment payments.
 Through these services, Ripio seeks to strengthen the digital economy by offering alternatives to traditional banking.